 The boat rests on the sea floor in an upright position from 18m down to 30m.
-This makes the dive site better suited to advanced certificated divers.
-As there can sometimes be some stronger currents, staying above the wreck at 18m can mean being swept off for lack of cover.
-Also, you will likely descend and ascend holding the buoy line attached to the rear of the vessel for ease.
+This makes the dive site better suited to advanced certified divers.

 King cruiser is full of fish.
 Snappers circle the outside, some frogfish camouflage on the wreck itself.
 You may also find a Leopard Shark around the sea floor area if you’re lucky.

-Running north to south are three pinnacles that make Shark Point.
-This dive site is often considered a drift dive as light currents run over the site regularly.
+Three pinnacles make Shark Point, running north to south.
+Many consider this site a drift dive as light currents can run over the site.
 You will see great macro within the colours of the pink and purple corals, scorpion fish, groupers, jacks, trevallys, anemone fish and hopefully a Leopard Shark or Whale Shark on occasion.
 A great site for divers of all experience levels.

 Cathedral (Koh Haa 5)